Sn00pyW00dst0ck/COP5556-Project/README.md

     - repeat until loops
     - case statement
     - procedure call statement
+    - goto statement - NOTE: see limitations for details!
     - return, break, and continue statements - through built in procedures as is consistent with Pascal
 7. Implemented the ability for users to define custom procedures and functions.
     - Parameters may be passed by value or by reference.